Technigo/project-business-site/README.md

 The task was to create a business site with a responsive hero image/video, sign up form and accordion.

+The Breakfast Club is a ficitve company that hosts breakfast events in cafés owned by small businesses.

 ## The problem